Last Updated on

 Hermano Pule was executed at the age of 26.
 After he died, his body was quartered and his head skewered by a bamboo pole.
 His gruesome remains were allegedly displayed at the outskirt of Majayjay to serve as a warning for would-be rebels.

-1. San Lorenzo Ruiz: Hung upside down for 2 days
+1. San Lorenzo Ruiz: Hanged upside down for 2 days.

 Who is he?
 Born in Binondo between 1600 to 1610, Lorenzo Ruiz is known in history as the first Filipino saint and martyr.
 Accused of killing a Spaniard, Ruiz was forced to escape to Japan along with a group of Dominican priests.
 There, they ceaselessly spread the message of God as missionaries despite threats from the Tokugawa Shogunate.
 At that time, Japan was known to persecute Christians, some of whom were sentenced to die in the most shocking and inhumane ways.